Adding a System ETW Provider

 Configuring System ETW Providers

 After you select a system ETW Provider and it displays in the ETW Providers list, you can access the configuration settings for the provider on the ETW Core tab of the Advanced Settings dialog.
-This dialog displays when you click the Configure link that appears immediately to the right of the Id for any provider that is listed in the ETW Providers list on the Live Trace tab of the New Session dialog.
+This dialog displays when you click the Configure link that appears immediately to the right of the Id for any provider that is listed in the ETW Providers list.
 If you want to further refine the focus of the provider’s data retrieval action, you can modify the provider filtering configuration.
 For example, you can specify event Keyword and Level filtering settings if the particular system ETW Provider defines such filters.
+To specify a Level filter from the Advanced Settings dialog, click the Level drop-down list and select an error Level.
+To enable a Keyword filter from the Advanced Settings dialog, click the ellipsis (…) to the right of the Keywords (Any) or Keywords (All) text boxes to display the ETW Keyword Filter Property dialog.
+From there, you can place a check mark in one or more of the Keyword check boxes for the selected ETW Provider, to cause the provider to return only the events that they Keyword enables.
+Whenever you enable a Keyword, you will see that the hexadecimal value in the text box at the bottom of the ETW Keyword Filter Property dialog changes to a new value.
+The default value is the 16-digit hexadecimal number: 0x0000000000000000, which signifies that all events for which the provider is configured will be delivered to Message Analyzer, that is, if they occur in your trace.

 Support for WPP Trace Providers